daxpedda/sentry-contrib-native/README.md

 Currently, nightly is needed for full documentation: `cargo doc --features nightly`

-If you are not using nightly, use `cargo doc` as usual.
+If nightly isn't available, use `cargo doc` as usual.

 ## Tests